macarc/PipeScore/README.md

 - [eslint](https://eslint.org/) for linting
 - [prettier](https://prettier.io) for code formatting

-To learn more about how it works, have a look at the README in `src/PipeScore`.

 ## Features

 - Reactive embellishments - a faster way to input gracenotes